 Building new ways to think about water at GVSU and beyond

-Making Waves about Water is a University initiative to create collaboration across campus among students, faculty, and staff, as well as with the community.
+Making Waves is a University initiative to create collaboration across campus among students, faculty, and staff, as well as with the community.
 The goal of the Initiative is to explore and investigate the many ways that water touches our lives, from being a life-force to defining GVSU in relation to the Grand River and Lake Michigan.
-The Initiative has the potential to clearly define GVSU: a liberal arts institution where we integrate theory with practice to prepare students for the challenges of our world.
+The Initiative has the potential to clearly define GVSU: a liberal education institution where we integrate theory with practice to prepare students for the challenges of our world.

 Do you have a suggestion or idea to share?

 - Share an idea, activity, or topic related to water

 - Have a suggestion for a speaker?
 Submit it here.

 - Do you or your organization work with water?
 We would like to learn more about you.
 You can share your information here.

 - You can also email us if you have questions or suggestions.